teng4/how.to./README.md

 Inside the `msg` folder, create a file with a `.msg` extension.
 This file defines your custom message type.

-Example: `Position.ms`
+Example: `PoseCartesian6DOF.ms`

 ```
-gedit msg/Position.msg
+gedit msg/PoseCartesian6DOF.msg
 ```

-Inside `Position.msg`, define the structure of the message.
-For example, for a 3D position:
+Inside `PoseCartesian6DOF.msg`, define the structure of the message.
+For example, for a 6D cartesian pose:

 ```
 float64 x
 float64 y
 float64 z
+float64 a
+float64 b
+float64 g
 ```

 Each line defines a field in the message, with the type followed by the field name.